There are many reasons, unrelated to wingshooting, that we buy hunting dogs.

 After rubbing his face on nearly every square inch of the dog, he looked up at Lonn and asked, “What kind of dog is this?”

 My son, in a move that you only see on slapstick sitcoms, whips his head to me and with wide eyes says, “Dad!
 This is the breed that we want to get!”

-Now, my son would have been content with a chihuahua (the shame!), but mere contentment wasn’t good enough for me.
+Now, my son would have been content with a chihuahua (the shame!) but mere contentment wasn’t good enough for me.
 I wanted him to have a real dog.
 I wanted a breed that could keep up with him…maybe even wear him out.
-I wanted a breed that would be affectionate and loyal, that knew how to hunt hard and terrorize our cats, but also knew when to calm down and curl up for a fireside nap.
+I wanted a breed that would be affectionate and loyal.
+A breed that knew how to hunt hard and terrorize our cats, but also knew when to calm down and curl up for a fireside nap.
 I wanted a breed that was eager to please and happiest while working.
 I wanted a breed that was overflowing with intelligence and instinct and was as doggy as a dog can be.
 In other words, there was no possible option to get a non-hunting breed.

-You see, Pearl isn’t just the best hunting dog I’ve ever owned, she’s the best dog I’ve ever owned.
+You see, Pearl isn’t just the best hunting dog I’ve ever owned.
+She’s the best dog I’ve ever owned.
 Period.
 And that’s important for all those off-season months when we all want (need?) more than just a good nose and elegant point.

-At the end of the day, it brings a smile to my face to think that my son’s childhood memories will be full of this amazing creature and that he will always know exactly what a dog is supposed to be.
+At the end of the day, it brings a smile to my face thinking that my son’s childhood memories will be full of this amazing creature and that he will always know exactly what a dog is supposed to be.
 And that is the primary reason I bought a hunting dog.